What Is the Meaning of Letting Go?

 Here is another let go meaning:

-It is the act of detaching yourself from unpleasant, meaningless or harmful thoughts and feelings.
+It is the act of detaching yourself from unpleasant, meaningless, or harmful thoughts and feelings.
 In this process, you free yourself from emotional burdens and stop taking things personally.
 In this process, you remove from your life anything that keeps you in the past and which does not let you move forward.

 Letting go is the process of freeing yourself from obsessing thoughts and unhappy feelings.
 This might seem difficult to do, but with some training and practice, it becomes possible.

-Sometimes, you need to let them go out of your life, and even forget them.
+Sometimes, you need to let them go out of your life and even forget them.

 “You cannot sail when the anchor is holding your ship.
 You need to pull it up.
 Letting go is like pulling up the anchor of your ship and starting to sail.”

-The Negative Effects of not Letting Go
+The Negative Effects of Not Letting Go

 Most people are afraid to let go.
-They are attached to beliefs, habits, possessions and people, and find it difficult to cut their unnecessary and harmful attachments loose, even if they are causing them to suffer and be unhappy.
+They are attached to beliefs, habits, possessions, and people and find it difficult to cut their unnecessary and harmful attachments loose, even if they are causing them to suffer and be unhappy.

 Anger, grudges, resentment and envy are like ropes that tie you down.
-You gain nothing from them, but you lose a lot by holding on them.
+You gain nothing from them, but you lose a lot by holding on to them.
 You need to learn to let go of them.

 Letting Go and Spiritual Growth

-Letting go is of important for spiritual growth.
+Letting go is important for spiritual growth.
 It is one of the most important steps towards spiritual awakening.

-The ego, this entity comprised of your thoughts and your feelings, beliefs and habits, does not allow your awareness to rise higher.
-It keeps you within your day-today awareness, habits, likes and dislikes.
+The ego, this entity comprised of your thoughts and your feelings, beliefs, and habits, does not allow your awareness to rise higher.
+It keeps you within your day-to-day awareness, habits, likes, and dislikes.

-To experience a broader consciousness, a sense of freedom and happiness, you need to rise above your ego.
-You can do so by letting go of the thoughts, feelings and memories that hold you down and keep you imprisoned within your ego.
+To experience a broader consciousness, a sense of freedom, and happiness, you need to rise above your ego.
+You can do so by letting go of the thoughts, feelings, and memories that hold you down and keep you imprisoned within your ego.

 Developing the skill of letting go can help you do that.